bluedaze/CeasarCipher/README.md

 10/25/2019:
 Refactored GUI code to use object oriented model.
 No other significant changes.

+11/20/2019:
+Refactored code.

 TODO:

-Map ceasarcipher.py functions to gui.
+~~Map ceasarcipher.py functions to gui.~~
 ~~Create class structure for GUI.~~
+Create database of previous queries.
 Add brute force message to another tab within the program.